sebastianaf/ppr-project/README.md

 This repo contains all about the project.

 ## Requirements
-This code is built using Minizinc, NodeJS with ExpressJS, ReactJS with CoreUI and PostgreSQL all over containers, To run this project make sure to install [Docker compose](https://docs.docker.com/).
+This code is built using Minizinc, NodeJS with ExpressJS, ReactJS with Tailwindcss and PostgreSQL all over containers, To run this project make sure to install [Docker compose](https://docs.docker.com/).

 ## Repository content